-- Deferment from 40% to 70% of the variable component, assigned in instalments over a time horizon from 3 to 5 years; - the assignment of a significant portion (equal to at least 50%) as financial instruments, through the assignment of units of Certificates, equally balanced between up front remuneration and deferred remuneration; - a holding period of assigned units of Certificates (two years for the up front component and one year for the deferred component).
+- Deferment from 40% to 70% of the variable component, assigned in instalments over a time horizon from 3 to 5 years; - the assignment of a significant portion (equal to at least 50%) as financial instruments, through the assignment of units of UCIs managed by the SGR, equally balanced between up front remuneration and deferred remuneration; - a holding period of assigned units of managed UCIs (two years for the up front component and one year for the deferred component).

-The deferred part is subject to remaining with the Group, at the end of the deferment period/deadlines indicated for the assignment of units of Phantom Certificates, save for provisions in the event of termination of employment, as well as ex-post correction mechanisms, such as: (i) "malus conditions", according to which the amount paid and/or the number of units of Certificates may be reduced, even to zero, in the financial year in which the deferred part is paid); (ii) activation of the claw-back mechanism i.e. to return bonuses already paid, if negative events occur directly attributable to the conduct of the person that affect the sustainability of the results of the Company or managed assets.
+The deferred part is subject to remaining with the Group, at the end of the deferment period/deadlines indicated for the assignment of units of managed UCIs, save for provisions in the event of termination of employment, as well as ex-post correction mechanisms, such as: (i) "malus conditions", according to which the amount paid and/or the number of units of managed UCIs may be reduced, even to zero, in the financial year in which the deferred part is paid); (ii) activation of the claw-back mechanism i.e. to return bonuses already paid, if negative events occur directly attributable to the conduct of the person that affect the sustainability of the results of the Company or managed assets.